Jumpstart Our Business Startups (JOBS) Act and Emerging Growth Companies

 An EGC is a relatively new public company whose size has not yet crossed any of three statutory thresholds.

-- EGC status persists for up to 5 fiscal years following the IPO
+• EGC status persists for up to 5 fiscal years following the IPO (status ends on the last day of the fiscal year containing the fifth anniversary of the first registered common-equity sale)

-- More than 1 billion dollar of non-convertible debt issued in the prior 3 years
+• On the date the issuer has issued more than 1 billion dollar of non-convertible debt in the prior 3 years

 Exam Tip: Gotchas

-- The 1.235 billion dollar revenue cap is indexed for inflation every 5 years.
+• The 1.235 billion dollar revenue cap is indexed for inflation every 5 years.
 Earlier sources may still quote 1.07 billion dollar; that number is stale.
-The current cap is 1.235 billion dollar.
+The current cap is 1.235 billion dollar, and status ends only once revenue exceeds it, not merely reaches it.

-- EGC status is lost on three alternative triggers, not a single test.
+• EGC status is lost on multiple alternative triggers, not a single test.
 Revenue, large-accelerated-filer status, or 3-year debt issuance can each end the status independently.

 The test-the-waters mechanism lets an EGC gauge institutional interest in an offering before or after filing, without violating the pre-filing offer prohibition.